bitlaab-bolt/quill/docs/builder.md

 # Statement Builder

-Quill's statement builder allows us to build SQL statement at compile time.
+Quill's statement builder allows us to build SQL statement at Compile-Time.
 Thus, well optimized for STMT caching and evaluates only once at build time.

 For more details see - **API Reference** at the bottom of this page.